jtmoon79/super-speedy-syslog-searcher/README.md

 _Super Speedy Syslog Searcher_ (`s4`) is a command-line tool to search and merge varying log messages from varying log files, sorted by datetime.
-This includes log files that are compressed (`.gz`, `.xz`), or archived (`.tar`), and binary format logs including acct/lastlog/utmp accounting records (`acct`, `pacct`, `lastlog`, `utmp`, `utmpx`, `wtmp`), systemd journal logs (`.journal`), and Microsoft Event Logs (`.evtx`).
+This includes log files that are compressed (`.gz`, `.xz`), or archived (`.tar`), and binary format logs including acct, lastlog, and utmp accounting records (`acct`, `pacct`, `lastlog`, `utmp`, `utmpx`, `wtmp`), systemd journal logs (`.journal`), and Microsoft Event Logs (`.evtx`).
 It will parse a variety of formal and ad-hoc log message datetime formats.